 - We advanced again to show our final design presentation, and placed among the top ~50 teams in 1000+ teams.

-- Compete in annual SpaceX Hyperloop Pod Competition: Design and construct large-scale pod for competitive use
+- Compete in the annual SpaceX Hyperloop Pod Competition: Design and construct large-scale pod for competitive demonstration.